Certainty Blog

 A Safety Program Needs Strong Leadership

-While implementing a successful safety program involves more than an employee handbook, it is the responsibility, and the benefit, of every construction company to take these steps.
-And be sure to remember that aside from saving your company money, a safety program also comes with other benefits, including:
+While implementing a successful safety program involves far more than an employee handbook, it is the responsibility — and the competitive advantage — of every construction company to invest in these foundations.
+Beyond reducing costs, a robust safety program delivers measurable additional benefits, including:

-- A more favorable image and reputation among customers, suppliers, and the community
+• A more favorable reputation among clients, subcontractors, insurers, and the broader community

 Other blogs in this series: